the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 * [Microsoft's](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) style guide for C#.
 * [PEP7](https://www.python.org/dev/peps/pep-0007/) for C.

-However, to get started quickly, the following sections with present some things to consider when coding.
+However, to get started quickly, the following sections with present some advice for code style.

 ## File Naming
 The [Centre for Open Science](http://help.osf.io/m/bestpractices/l/609932-file-naming) has some useful suggestions for naming of files, particularly ensuring that they readable for both humans and machines.
 This includes avoiding the use of wildcard characters (@£$%) and using underscores ("\_") to delimit information, and dashes ("\-") to conjunct information or spaces.
 They also suggest dating or numbering files, and avoiding words like FINAL (or FINAL-FINAL).
 The dating suggestion is the long format `YYYY-MM-DD`, followed by the name of the file, and the version number.
 This results in an automatic, chronological order.
 For example:

 ```
 data <- read.csv("2019-05-17_Turing-Way_Book-Dash.csv")

 ```
 The R style guide suggests keeping file names basic.
 This might be appropriate for small compact projects, however over larger projects with lots of similar files, or if you are not using version control (see chapter /?) it may be more appropriate to use the COS guidelines.

 ### Versioning
-A extra consideration to file-naming is versioning your software.
+An extra consideration to file-naming is versioning your software.
 Using versioning guidelines will help avoid using words like "FINAL.R".
-A typical convention is the MajorMinorPatch/MajorMinorRevision approach.
+A typical convention is the MajorMinorPatch (or MajorMinorRevision) approach.
 In this, your first attempt at a package or library might look like this:
 ```
 my-package_1_0_0.py